Grinnell-CSC282/hw2-2014S/know.md

 * Every *nix user should know how to write at least a little C.
 * Every *nix users should know at least a few of the puns.
+* Every *nix user should know useful utilities like grep and sed.

 Some Notes
 ----------